Waikato Draught: History

 Waikato Draught was first brewed in 1925.
+According to the brewery, Waikato Draught has a malty flavour with hop bitterness and a spicy aroma.
+The Waikato Brewery had earlier become the first brewery in New Zealand to be fully owned by a woman after Mary Jane Innes took over management of the brewery in 1889 following the bankruptcy of her husband, Charles Innes.

 Willie the waiter, a cartoon character, used to promote the beer as created in 1945 by brewery resident artist Richard Abnett.
 At this time, Waikato Draught was selling 400,000 gallons of beer each year and being brewed from the Innes Family Waikato Brewery.

-It is thought that the Innes Family Waikato Brewery was the first brewery to be fully owned by a woman (Mary Jane Innes) in New Zealand.

-In 1961, the New Zealand Breweries (later to become Lion Nathan) acquired Waikato Breweries from CL Innes.
+In 1961, the New Zealand Breweries (later to become Lion New Zealand Ltd) acquired Waikato Breweries from CL Innes.
 The brewery stayed open in Hamilton until 1987 when it was closed down.

 From this time, the production of Waikato Draught was moved to the Lion Breweries in Newmarket, Auckland.

 In 2005, Waikato Draught was awarded a gold medal in the NZ draught category at the BrewNZ New Zealand Beer Awards.

-The manufacturer claims that Waikato Draught has a strong malty flavour with a well-defined bitterness.